mhdavie/mhdavie/readme.md

 - 🔭 I’m a certified Full Stack Developer from University of Denver
 - ✨ I'm currently taking React classes from Alura and Udemy.
 - ⚡ Fun fact: I speak 3 languages - Portuguese, English and Italian (and currently taking Spanish classes 😎)!
-- 📫 How to reach me: email:marianahodniki1991@gmail.com
+- 📫 How to reach me: email: marianahodniki1991@gmail.com